martinbenes1996/martinbenes1996.github.io/_posts/2021-06-06-bday_paradox.md

 ## For N people

 Let's transform our previous computation for a general group of N people.
-In the last expression, we raplace the exponent with number of combinations for N
+In the last expression, we replace the exponent with number of combinations for N

 $$P(\text{N peoples' birthdays in different days}) = \Big[\frac{364}{365}\Big]^{N\choose 2}$$